 - Who will see the most species not seen by anybody else?

-- Will we all together see 4500 different species?
+- Will we together see more than 3,500 different species?

 Which species and observations count?